 When it comes to skin care, we are told to use products that are rich in antioxidants and to consume antioxidant-rich foods.
 Our skin is exposed to environmental influences 24/7, especially sun’s UV rays, and it is prone to damage that only speeds up the aging process and creates many other problems such as skin dryness, oiliness, hyperpigmentation, you name it.

 Antioxidants are considered the kings of skin care, compounds that protect skin and make us look younger at the same time, but how do they work?
 Are antioxidants really good for our skin?
-Scroll down to learn more about oxidative damage to skin and the role of antioxidants.
+Scroll down to learn more about oxidative skin damage and the role of antioxidants in skin care.

 What Is Oxidative Damage?